-The Outdoor Advertising collections document many diverse topics, including the creative, technological, financial and legislative aspects of the outdoor industry; billboard architecture; public service campaigns; highway beautification efforts; retail selling; and market research.
+The Kevin P. Reilly, Sr. Outdoor Advertising archives document many diverse topics, including the creative, technological, financial and legislative aspects of the outdoor industry; billboard architecture; public service campaigns; highway beautification efforts; retail selling; and market research.
 They include materials from outdoor companies, trade organizations, the personal collections of various executives and creative people who worked in the industry, and related books and periodicals.
 A number of these collections were processed through a generous grant awarded to Duke by the National Endowment for the Humanities.

 See also: Outdoor Advertising Collections FAQ